puppetlabs/puppet-docs/source/puppet/5.2/upgrade_major_agent.markdown

 The next steps explain both methods.

+> **WARNING:** Other methods of automatically installing and upgrading Puppet agent, such as through Chocolatey, are unstable and untested.

 ### Upgrade with the `puppet_agent` module

 The `puppet_agent` module does the following things for you: